auliaastikaaa/Sentiment-text-analysis-twitter/README.md

 # SENTIMENT TEXT ANALYSIS TWITTER
 Implemented analysis in a 5-person team using Python Performing an art analysis related to the topic of landslides in Indonesia using 30,000 data that has been crawled through the Twitter API.
-Data regarding landslides can be done using the Support Vector Machine method, with an accuracy of up to 95% on the Landslide dataset
+Data regarding landslides can be done using the Support Vector Machine method, with an accuracy of up to 95% on the Landslide dataset.

+Tool(s) and Method :
+Microsoft Excel, Web Scraping, Python, MachineLearning (SVM), Voyant

 ## UAS-Kapsel
 ## Anggota Tim
 1. Aulia Astika (11180940000013)